whash123/Covid_Vaccinations_Analysis/README.md

     fig.show()
 ```

+Let's first just look at the top 50 countries in raw vaccinations, setting the timeline to be the date:

 ```
 top_countries_chart(n = 50, time_period = 'date', pop_adjusted = False)
 ```

 ![Fig 18](/Figs/Fig_18.png)

+While this is interesting and does help paint the picture, what if we wanted to see how each country was doing on their nth day of vaccinations?
+For this, we can easily set the x-axis to be the "vaccination day number," which adjusts each countries progress to start at their first day of vaccinating.
+This will help us see some of the countries that may have higher progress than other because they started out earlier, or vice versa.

 ```
 top_countries_chart(n = 50, time_period = 'vaccination_day_number', pop_adjusted = False)
 ```
 ![Fig 19](/Figs/Fig_19.png)

+This helps as well - giving us some more clues as to how they are doing.
+But the natural next question is - aren't these numbers heavily skewed towards countries with larger populations?
+Isn't it reasonable that countries with more people will have higher numbers for vaccines?
+And yes, that is the case.
+So below we have similar charts, comparing the progress of each country in how many vaccinations they have administered *per hundred citizens,* which should help.

 ```
 top_countries_chart(n = 30, time_period = 'date', pop_adjusted = True)